Free US Shipping / International Flat Rates / Over $85 USD

 The games were mostly made of sturdy cardboard or paperboard, and sometimes “leatherette” (faux leather made from plastics).
 They often had ingenious little fold-out drawers and compartments for holding small game pieces.
 And they were in a consistent and coordinated size for collectors, fitting into a 5” x 5” mailing box.

-The catalog included both common and original games and puzzles, sold for $1 or less.
+All the games in the catalog sold for $1 or less.
 Many of them can now be found vintage in antique stores and eBay:

 Advertisement by William F. Drueke & Sons that is all text.
 The title is, Ask your dealer to show you Drueke